About the lab

-We are combining cell biology, interactomics (tandem affinity, cross linking and bio-ID), modeling, (sub)complex as well as protein domain purification and XL-MS to gain insight into how this complex is built and what its interaction partners are.
+We are combining cell biology, interactomics (tandem affinity, cross linking and proximity biotinylation), modeling, recombinant (sub)complex as well as protein domain purification and XL-MS to gain insight into how this complex is built, what its interaction partners are and how it functions.

-The position is available from fall 2018, with the start date to be negotiated with the suitable candidate.
+The position is immediately available, with the exact start date to be negotiated with the suitable candidate.

 - PhD in Biochemistry, Molecular Biology, Bio-engineering, or equivalent

-- To take initiative, to function well in a team, and to possess a critical mind, determination and perseverance
+- To take initiative, to be a team player, and to possess a critical mind, determination and perseverance

 - Proficient in the English language for both oral and written communications